TranHuuNhatHuy/UdacityDataEngAzure/I.DataModeling/README.md

     1. Create a table specific for that query with `CREATE` query.
     2. Populate that table with proper schema with `INSERT` query.
     3. Test by running `SELECT` statements to see if the data is properly loaded and used after running those 2 queries on the table.

+### 3. Criteria

+1. Student creates the correct Apache Cassandra tables for each of the three queries.
+The `CREATE TABLE` statement should include the appropriate table.
+2. Student demonstrates good understanding of data modeling by generating correct `SELECT` statements to generate the result being asked for in the question.
+The `SELECT` statement should `NOT` use `ALLOW FILTERING` to generate the results.
+3. Student should use table names that reflect the query and the result it will generate.
+Table names should include alphanumeric characters and underscores, and table names must start with a letter.
+4. The sequence in which columns appear should reflect how the data is partitioned and the order of the data within the partitions.
+5. The combination of the `PARTITION KEY` alone or with the addition of `CLUSTERING COLUMNS` should be used appropriately to uniquely identify each row.
+6. The notebook should include student's thoughts and solutions in comments.
+Code should be organized well into the different queries.
+Any in-line comments that were clearly part of the project instructions should be removed so the notebook provides a professional look.